 Molecular Diagnostics Laboratory

-CHAP’s Molecular Diagnostics Laboratory is based at Rothamsted Research in Hertfordshire.
+CHAP’s Molecular Diagnostics Laboratory is based at NIAB in Cambridge.

-The laboratory’s primary aim is to identify molecular markers associated with the development of pesticide resistance in weed, pathogen and insect pests of arable crops and plants.
+The laboratory’s primary aim is to use genomic approaches to improve integrated pest and disease management.
+Principally this is through identifying molecular markers associated with the development of pesticide resistance in weed, pathogen and insect pests of arable crops and plants.
 This, in turn, will enable downstream development of diagnostic techniques that can be used in the lab and field to identify pesticide resistant populations quickly.

-In addition, the lab can support grant-funded or commissioned projects that require access to molecular biology expertise and equipment for project progression or product development.
+In addition, the laboratory can support grant-funded or commissioned projects that require access to molecular biology expertise and equipment for project progression or product development.

 Although pesticides have long benefited agriculture by reducing the devastating effects that insects, weeds and diseases can have on crop yields, the efficiency of many popular formulations in controlling key offenders in the field are becoming less noticeable.
 This tends to be a result of pest adaptation to the control agent through typically genetic and/or metabolic mechanisms.
 As such, many common control agents are no longer effective against key pests, resulting in farmers potentially investing a lot of money into products with no benefits being seen on the crop.

 The CHAP Molecular Diagnostic Laboratory can detect changes in the molecular profiles of pests that could account for their tolerance to specific control agents.
 Such knowledge can help track the development and/or migration of pesticide resistant populations, using both lab-based and in-field diagnostic techniques developed by our other CHAP partners.
 By working with growers and agronomists to better understand the pest populations in their fields, we can contribute to the development of more efficient, cost-effective treatment plans before large-scale crop destruction has occurred.